-What forms of transportation are included?The MTP addresses different forms of surface transportation, such as sidewalks, bridges, roadways, bike facilities, and public transportation.
+The MTP addresses different forms of surface transportation, such as sidewalks, bridges, roadways, bike facilities, and public transportation.
 The goal of the plan is to focus the best ways to connect people to places, people to people, and goods to market.

-What is KIPDA looking for?KIPDA is taking a fresh look at transportation throughout the region.
+KIPDA is taking a fresh look at transportation throughout the region.
 By working with you and looking at available data, we will explore the transportation issues of today and attempt to anticipate what they may be in the future so we can "plan" accordingly.
 We will be asking a lot of questions, such as:

-- What are the goals of the region and how can the MTP help to realize those goals?
+• What are the goals of the region and how can the MTP help to realize those goals?

-- How can we improve safety for all users?
+• How can we improve safety for all users?

-- What are the costs associated with different solutions, and what are the pros and cons of each solution?
+• What are the costs associated with different solutions, and what are the pros and cons of each solution?

 Phase I: The Issues Phase

-Phase II: The Solutions and Alternatives Phase
+Phase II: The Solutions Phase

 Once issues are identified, KIPDA will explore possible solutions as well as alternatives to those solutions.
 The development of solutions will be guided with the development of goals, objectives, and performance measures.
 This will involve staying connected with people throughout the region to discuss the range of potential solutions.
 Phase II will produce a Solutions Report.
-Once the final range of solutions have been identified, Connecting Kentuckiana will be completed in 2014.

-Phase III: Final Draft and Review Phase
+Phase III: Community Impact Phase

 Following Phase II, KIPDA will select projects from the Solutions Report for the final draft of the Metropolitan Transportation Plan, Connecting Kentuckiana.
-Once the final draft is complete, it will undergo a final round of public review and be presented to the KIPDA Transportation Policy Committee in late 2014 for their consideration and adoption.
+Once the final draft is complete, it will undergo a final round of public review and be presented to the KIPDA Transportation Policy Committee for their consideration and adoption.